One year to go, Germany's Chancellor marks Euro 2024 countdown

-BERLIN : German Chancellor Olaf Scholz on Wednesday marked the start of the one-year countdown towards Euro 2024 by unveiling a competition he called a "home game for Europe" - an event the hosts hope will be an example of sustainable organisation.
+BERLIN: German Chancellor Olaf Scholz on Wednesday (Jun 14) marked the start of the one-year countdown towards Euro 2024 by unveiling a competition he called a "home game for Europe" - an event the hosts hope will be an example of sustainable organisation.

-Germany will host the tournament between June 14-July 14, 2024 across 10 cities with no new stadiums required to be built.
+Germany will host the tournament between Jun 14 to Jul 14, 2024 across 10 cities with no new stadiums required to be built.

 "I am happy we are all here to start the excitement and that it all works out and we achieve also good results," Scholz said.

-The Chancellor, holding up a shirt with the slogan 'a home game for Europe', was accompanied by Interior Minister Nancy Faeser, German football association (DFB) president Bernd Neuendorf and tournament director Philipp Lahm among other, in the chancellery garden and with the trophy in front of them.
+The Chancellor, holding up a shirt with the slogan "a home game for Europe", was accompanied by Interior Minister Nancy Faeser, German football association (DFB) president Bernd Neuendorf and tournament director Philipp Lahm among others, in the chancellery garden and with the trophy in front of them.

 Germany has an abundance of venues that regularly host international events, from Bayern Munich's Allianz Arena to Borussia Dortmund's Signal Iduna Park, both of which will be renamed for the tournament.